densitydesign/wlm-backend/README.md

 - `Category snapshots` is the temporary entity used to track and resume the snapshot procedure.
 Once the snapshot is complete the category snapshots should be empty, but when a snapshot is running you should see a list of all the categories defined by SPARQL queries with their completion state.
 The actual query is also present in the interface

 The `Monuments` and `Pictures` sections contain the actual data served by the rest API.

+## UPDATING THE SERVER
+In order to update the current installation on the production server, the following procedure should be followed.

+### Docker image update

+- make changes to the code, commit and push to the repository
+- install docker in your local machine
+- login into docker hub by issuing the command `docker login` (you should have the credentials to login with a user with the push permissions on the *wikimediait* organization on docker hub)
+- build the image by running the script "build_image.sh" in the "server" folder of the repo

+If you get no errors from the build script, the image should be pushed to the docker registry.

+### Server update

+The next step involves logging into the server and updating the docker image.

+- login into the production server (`ssh -J your-user-name@bastion.wmcloud.org your-user-name@wlmitvisual01.wlm-it-visual.eqiad1.wikimedia.cloud`)
+- change your working directory to the folder: `cd /srv/wlm-it-app`
+- login into docker hub by issuing the command `docker login` (you should have the credentials to login with a user with the push permissions on the *wikimediait* organization on docker hub).
+(This step could not be necessary as the login persist on the server.
+You can just skip this step and try execute the next one.
+If it fails you need to login)
+- pull the image with the command `sudo docker-compose pull` (if this fails you might need to login to docker registry, see the previous step).
+- stop the current stack with the command `sudo docker-compose down`
+- restart the stack with the command `sudo docker-compose up -f`

+The server application should restart.
+It might take some seconds before the app is fully initialized.

+**Note** A server update would stop a snapshot in progress.
+The snapshot will be restarted automatically on the next schedule, but it won't restart automatically if stopped for a server update.
+If you find yourself in this situation, you can easily re-schedule an immediate start of the snapshot by using the admin interface (see the related section in this file)